Yaoguai: Creatures with spiritual cultivation

 In Chinese folklore, supernatural power and immortality can be attained by ordinary mortals and even animals through personal cultivation, often Taoist in nature.
 This cultivation usually involves some kind of meditative, spiritual, or hygienic practices, the consumption of certain foods, the absorption of certain natural energies, and mental and physical exercises.
 Through long perseverance in such practices, animals, plants and even inorganic matter such as rocks and musical instruments may gain supernatural power, immense wisdom, or human form through years of cultivation.
-The acquisition of sentience and supernatural power is called "成精 (Chengjing)".
-A few take their cultivation even further, achieving immortal Xian 仙 status.
+The acquisition of sentience and supernatural power is called chengjing.
+A few take their cultivation even further, achieving immortal xian (仙) status.

 This category or type of Yao often appears in classic stories such as Journey to the West, Legend of the White Snake, Investiture of the Gods and Strange Stories from a Chinese Studio.
 It is also alluded to in the works of the secular and naturalistic philosopher Wang Chong, who denied the existence of an afterlife and of ghosts, but claimed objects could acquire strange powers due to immense age.

 Demoted gods

 In the Chinese classical novel Journey to the West, some gods were banished to the mortal world and became Yaoguai because they violated the laws of heaven.
 The most representative ones are Zhu Bajie and Sha Wujing.
-In addition, in the Journey to the West in the heavenly court, some immortals decide to privately descend on their own accord.
-Many of them are waiters and mounts around the gods, such as the Golden and Silver Horned Kings of the Taishang Laojun, Yellow Robe Demon, which was originally Kui Mulang, Maitreya Bodhisattva's Yellow Brows Great King, Manjushri's Azure Lion and so on.
+In addition, in Journey to the West, in the heavenly court, some immortals decide to privately descend on their own accord.
+Many of them are waiters and mounts around the gods, such as the Golden and Silver Horned Kings of the Taishang Laojun; the Yellow Robe Demon, which was originally Kui Mulang; Maitreya Bodhisattva's Yellow Brows Great King; Manjushri's Azure Lion and so on.
 These end up becoming yaoguai.